combogenomics/MeStudio/README.md

 ## MeStudio ReplacR
 In order to properly run *MeStudio Core*, a pre-processing python-based script named *ms_replacR* has been implemented and is highly suggested to be used.
 You can find the source code here.
 *ms_replacR* expects four arguments:
-1. *output directory*, in which results and log files will be written
+1. `-out`: *output directory*, in which results and log files will be written
-2. *genomic annotation*, in the GFF3 format
+2. `-anno`: *genomic annotation*, in the GFF3 format
-3. *methylation annotation*, a sequencer-produced modified base calls in the GFF3 format
+3. `-smart`: *methylation annotation*, a sequencer-produced modified base calls in the GFF3 format
-4. *genomic sequence*, in fasta or fna file format
+4. `-f`: *genomic sequence*, in .fasta or .fna file format

 As a matter of fact MeStudio requires consistent formatting as far as the sequence identifiers are concerned but sometimes the annotation process can lead to genomic headers alterations.
 By default, *ms_replacR* changes pipe symbol with the underscore for what concerns “seqid” fields identity and makes sure that numbers and quality of the contigs reported on your file are good.